patrick-kidger/equinox/docs/all-of-equinox.md

     One common question: a lot of other libraries introduce custom `library.jit` etc. operations, specifically to work with `library.Module`.
 What makes the filtered transformations of Equinox different?

     The answer is that filtered transformations and `eqx.Module` are not coupled together; they are independent tools.
 Filtered transformations work with any PyTree.
-And `eqx.Module`s just happens to be a PyTree!
+And `eqx.Module`s just happens to be a PyTree.